 - Role designation: Have a new circle monitor every day, as it boosts their motivation to participate in the activities.
 It also promotes friendship and cooperation amongst children.

 - Duration: Initially, kids may not be used to performing circle time activities, so they might get restless if it continues for too long.
 You may gradually extend the time (3).

-- Participation: During circle time, you must encourage children to participate equally and make them feel as involved as possible.
+- Participation: During circle time, you must provide the much needed encouragement for children to participate equally and feel as involved as possible.

 25 Preschool Circle Time Activities

 Here are some fun preschool circle time activity ideas that you may try (3):

 During this activity, kids can practice rhymes and songs.
 Circle time singing is an engaging activity that encourages every child to participate and sing their hearts out.
 Do not forget to praise every child for participating, as positive reinforcement can do wonders for them.

 In another video, Cooper demonstrates how she uses rhymes and songs to signal the beginning and end of circle time.
 She says, “So I’ve got their mats around the circle and I sing, ‘it’s time to come to the circle, to the circle, to the circle, it’s time to come to the circle, get up (ii).’”